BenWashburn1457/StartUp/README.md

 + **DB** - There is section in the play page that shows the score, which is drfawn from the database.
 Also the leaderboards will be drawn from the database
 + **Websocket** - There is a spot for updates in the playt section that shows live updates of other online players.

+### CSS Deliverables
++ **HTML Pages** - Created a new layout that is responsive to different sizes.
+More organized and professional design.
+New color scheme.
++ **Links** - The links got moved to the top and formatted to look more appealing.
++ **Images** - The images are now in line with the title on the main page, move in and out in response to resizing.
++ **Login** - There is an input box for the name and password, and a submit button.
++ **DB** - Made the display more appealing and organized.
++ **Websocket** - Placed the table of updates on the side of screen.

 ## Links
 Notes file: https://github.com/BenWashburn1457/StartUp/blob/main/notes.md